chainguard-dev/edu/content/chainguard/chainguard-images/authenticating.md

 All public Chainguard Images are available for free.

-However, logging in with a Chainguard account and authenticating when pulling from the registry can provide a mechanism for Chainguard to contact you if there are any issues with images you are pulling.
+However, logging in with a Chainguard account and authenticating when pulling from the registry provides a mechanism for Chainguard to contact you if there are any issues with images you are pulling.

-This may include upcoming deprecations or changes in behavior, or critical vulnerabilities found and remediations applied to images being pulled.
+This may enable Chainguard to notify you of upcoming deprecations, changes in behavior, critical vulnerabilities and remediations for images you have recently pulled.

 ### Authenticating with the credential helper

 The easiest way to configure authentication is to use the credential helper included with `chainctl`.

-First install `chainctl`, then log in and configure the credential helper:
+First [install `chainctl`](../..//chainguard-enforce/how-to-install-chainctl/), and configure the credential helper:

 ```
-chainctl auth login
 chainctl auth configure-docker
 ```